This article has been updated for 2019, as there is always something new happening in Lubbock!

 Get a Job

 You can find just about any kind of job in Lubbock.
 Manufacturing, for instance, is going to make an even bigger splash in this West Texas pond.
 We have Tyco, UniFirst, Warren Equipment, and XFab that offer the most employment opportunities.
-Monsanto broke ground in January 2017 for a new cotton seed processing plant and will be hiring hundreds of workers at all levels.
 Check out the largest employers of Lubbock to get a better idea.

 In addition to manufacturing, there are a plethora of options at Texas Tech and other industries, call center and customer service jobs, oil drilling and clean wind energy!
-Austin tends to be known as the startup capital of Texas, but Lubbock does have a startup accelerator and at least we have Uber and Lyft!
-In 2016, Lubbock added its first co-working space and new technology companies have been opening downtown.
+Austin tends to be known as the startup capital of Texas, but Lubbock does have a startup accelerator and Uber and Lyft rode into town!
+In 2016, Lubbock added its first co-working space and new technology companies like EyeGuide have been opening downtown ever since.

 Lubbock has two major universities.
-Texas Tech is a state university with undergrad, graduate and PHD programs in multiple disciplines.
+Texas Tech is a state university ranked in the top 100 public colleges with undergrad, graduate and PHD programs in multiple disciplines.
+The school also offers one of the best engineering programs in the country.
 When in session, Lubbock is lively with its own subculture of around 36,000 students.
-And Texas Tech football is a hub of activity for thousands of people in the fall.
+And Texas Tech football is a hub of activity for thousands of people each fall.

 But, Tech is not the only university of note in the area.
 Lubbock Christian University is a force to be dealt with, turning out hundreds of graduates in many different fields every year.
 They also have a baseball program that competes at a national level regularly.